shown in other instead.

 |Move to Background||Moves the selected layer (or layers of one type) to the background in the Preview panel.|

 The Preview panel visualizes the available information.
+Here you can navigate and preview the added inputs.
 The following controls are available:

 |Selection mode.
 Allows panning and selecting the foreground layers in the Preview panel.|